plausible/wordpress/readme.txt

 Google Analytics is free because Google has built their company and their wealth by collecting and analyzing huge amounts of personal information from web users and using these personal and behavioral insights to sell advertisements.

 With Plausible, you 100% own and control all of your website data.
 This data is not being shared with or sold to any third-parties.
 Since we don't make money from targeted advertisement, we must ask for a small fee to keep the servers running.

+== Upgrade Notice ==

+Please make sure you make a backup of your database before updating any version to ensure that none of your data is lost.

+== Changelog ==

+= 1.0.0 =
+Initial plugin release.